 Grammar items will be taught and assessed over some time.

-The above items may be tested through test types as given below:
+The above items may be tested through test types as Gap filling / Editing or Omission / Sentences Reordering or Sentence Transformation in Context.

 Section D: Literature Textbook